Sauna material: Canadian red cedar panelling

 Due to the durability of the giant pine, it is suitable for both indoor and outdoor use.
 It is appropiate for veneering.
 The wood is used for bridges, ship structures, sleepers, mast, shingles, doors and windows.

 Thanks to its outstanding features, this material is excellent for sauna building.
-No body odor gets permanent in the cabin, as an effect of the red cedar s characteristic fragrance and long-lasting residual volatile material.
+No body odor gets permanent in the cabin, as an effect of the characteristic fragrance and long-lasting residual volatile material of the red cedar.
 The aromatic and natural fillers grant strong protection for the wood against fungi and pests, even for a long time after installation.
 Therefore, in most cases, the cedar does not require any special treatment, unlike other species.